abuiles/ember-101/testing.md

 helpers routes controllers models utils
 ~~~~~~~~

-By default tests are grouped by type, if we open the unit test for our
+Tests are automatically grouped by type.
+If we open the unit test for our
-model friend, we'll see the following:
+friend model, we'll see the following:

 {title="tests/unit/model/friend-tests.js", lang="JavaScript"}
 ~~~~~~~~